matthiashimmelmann/Implicit3DPlotting.jl/README.md

 ## Options

 The options that can be changed in the methods for plotting 3D curves and surfaces are given below.
-They should be added after the semicolon in the methods `plot_implicit_curve` or `plot_implicit_surface`, e.g. as follows: `plot_implicit_surface(f; options...)`.
+They should be added after the semicolon in the methods `plot_implicit_curve` or `plot_implicit_surface`, e.g. as follows: `plot_implicit_surface(f; kwargs...)`.

 - `xlims`, `ylims` and `zlims` are vectors that determine the search domain for the meshing algorithms: `xlims = (-3,3)`,
 - `color = :steelblue`,